 Through many years of observation and experimentation we have found that Cliff Swallow breeding success increases with the implementation of management techniques that mimic habitat lost with the decline of agriculture in the Northeast:

-2. Artificial clay nests: Cliff Swallows are very attracted to previous years’ nests, which save time and energy that otherwise be used in the building of a new nest.
-We have developed nests made of potter's clay and fired; the nests are durable, breathable, and most importantly, realistic.
+2. Artificial clay nests: Cliff Swallows are very attracted to previous years’ nests, which save time and energy that otherwise would be in the construction of a new nest.
+We have developed nests made of fired stoneware clay; the nests are durable, breathable, and realistic.
 They are made to varying degrees of completion, which also mimics natural conditions.
-Partially-completed nests are often used at established nesting sites, and complete nests are used when attempting to attract swallows to a brand new site.

 3. Reduce competition from House Sparrows: Cliff Swallows cannot compete with House Sparrows, which are a non-native, aggressive, cavity-nesting species that takes over nests, ejecting adults, eggs, and young.
 (View our 2021 article, which describes the effect of House Sparrows on nesting Cliff Swallows in Massachusetts here.)

 4. Social attraction: Cliff Swallows are extremely social, they nest in groups and nesting activity tends to be synchronized.
-Thus the sounds of breeding calls is very attractive to a passing Cliff Swallow.
+Thus the sounds of breeding calls are very attractive to a passing Cliff Swallow.

-Currently there are other factors in addition habitat loss that are affecting Cliff Swallows.
-However in spite of these factors, we have found that by improving habitat, breeding success can increase at a given site (Data from Shelburne, MA).
+There are other factors in addition habitat loss that are negatively impacting Cliff Swallows.
+In spite of these factors, we have found that by improving habitat at the nesting site, breeding success can increase at a given site.
+(Data from Shelburne, MA).